xphx/master-thesis/introduction.typ

 To this purpose, the following contributions were made as part of this thesis: First, the existing version of the fine rasterization and packing stages (see @fine_rasterization and @packing) in the prototype were discarded and rewritten from scratch to add support for a `f32`-based (32-bit floating point numbers) as well as `u8`-based (8-bit unsigned integers) rendering mode.
 The fine rasterization stage was also extended to support rendering gradients, images and performing blending and compositing.

 Next, various optimization opportunities were discovered and and addressed by doing an in-depth analysis of the performance using the Apple Instruments profiler.
+As part of this, I have for example discovered two optimizations for curve flattening explained in @flatten_opt leading to drastic speedups.

 In order to support SIMD, I made major contributions to the fearless_simd#footnote[https://github.com/linebender/fearless_simd (accessed on 03.10.2025)] library to support the necessary arithmetic operations for NEON and SSE4.2.
 Using that, the flattening, strips generation, fine rasterization and packing stages (see @overview_pipeline) were rewritten to make use of those SIMD intrinsics.